ChasNelson1990/Ellipse-Detection-by-Hilbert-Edge-Detection-and-Ranging/README.md

 ## Ellipse Detection by Hilbert-Edge Detection and Ranging (HEDAR)
-This repository contains our implementation for the paper "Ellipse Detection by Hilbert-Edge Detection and Ranging (HEDAR)" (submitted for publication)
+This repository contains a MATLAB implementation of our HEDAR method as used in the paper "Combining Mathematical Morphology and the Hilbert Transform for Fully Automatic Nuclei Detection in Fluorescence Microscopy" (submitted to LNCS)

 - by **Carl J. Nelson, Philip T. G. Jackson and Boguslaw Obara**